-All partners are required to undertake a risk assessment which will present an analysis of the potential protection risks (including, but not limited to sexual abuse and exploitation (SEA), safety and security) to local communities and activity participants as well as a plan for how to mitigate and address these risks in a timely and effective manner.
+All partners are required to undertake a protection risk assessment which will present an analysis of the potential protection risks (including, but not limited to sexual abuse and exploitation (SEA), safety and security) to local communities and activity participants as well as a plan for how to mitigate and address these risks in a timely and effective manner.
 The analysis of this risk assessment should be integrated into the overall activity design and should take into consideration factors that may affect participants after they have successfully taken possession of resources; however, the specific findings and proposed mitigation measures will be presented as an annex to the application.

-The risk assessment will include analysis of:
+The protection risk assessment will include analysis of:

-- a) Preexisting protection concerns in the proposed activity area (inclusive of concerns to vulnerable groups including women, youth, the elderly, disabled, minority groups); - b) Potential risks to local communities, activity participants, and activity staff as a result of their engagement with the activity; - c) How the activity will engage communities and target populations in monitoring, mitigating and addressing the potential risks;
+- a) Preexisting protection concerns in the proposed activity area (inclusive of concerns to vulnerable groups including women, youth, the elderly, disabled, minority groups); - b) Anticipated and potential risks to local communities, activity participants, and activity staff as a result of their engagement with the activity; - c) How the activity will plan for and implement risk mitigation to minimize protection-related risks; - d) How the activity will engage communities and target populations in monitoring, mitigating and addressing the potential risks.

-In terms of protection from sexual exploitation and abuse (PSEA) for participants and activity staff (whether involving activity staff or not, and including activity contractors, and sub-grantees), please describe how the activity will monitor for this, as well as manage potential cases internally to the activity and externally with communities and according to relevant local laws.
+In terms of protection from sexual exploitation and abuse (PSEA) for participants and activity staff (whether involving activity staff or not, and including activity contractors, and subgrantees), please describe how the activity will monitor for this, as well as manage potential cases internally to the activity and externally with communities and according to relevant local laws.